AdaChicas3/Ada-Chicas-CNU/_posts/2022-01-31-review-post.md

  ![Toolbar](https://AdaChicas3.github.io/Ada-Chicas-CNU/images/toolbar.png)
 <br />

  The toolbar on the website is very easy to navigate, having them titled what the map is about, for example, _residences with timeline, residence within each parish, detention locations, trial locations,_ etc., allows the viewers to pick what specific maps they would like to view.
 With that being said a tool it lacks is a search bar option.
-The search bar tool is a helpful and faster way to get certain information or land on a specific somewhere on the site; This would not only help the site manage what information is most popular with the public but it would also allow the viewer to find specific information.
+The search bar tool is a helpful and faster way to get certain information or land on a specific somewhere on the site.
+This would not only help the site manage what information is most popular with the public but it would also allow the viewer to find specific information.
 This addition to the toolbar would also allow the site to add more information that the site lacks as mentioned previously.

  An addition to a search bar tool, a higlighting tool would be highly effective.
 When roaming over the map icons having them shaded a darker color would let the user know which icons have already been viewed.
 It would be easier on users for organizations purposes and having a recently viewed folder could lead to a easier nagivating link.
 <br />

 Although the maps on the website are useful to an extent, the section "_extra visualization_" is exactly what its titled, _extra_.
 The maps under this section cause confusion.
 There seems to be no purpose to these bubble charts nor are there any directions as to what they might be useful for.
-A key on how to use and read each bubble chart, map, and graph would help the viewers understand how to correctly read and use each section.
+The information and direction to the bubble chart are actually next to the title but can easily be missed.
+Having this key information under one of the charts would be helpful in case you do miss the information icon.

  ## **MOBILE SITE**